sasquatch678/A-Painted-World/README.md

 ## Post-Installation

+### Reshade

+Due to the way Reshade interacts with Vulkan, if you want to use the custom Reshade with the list it is required to install it yourself.
+You can download it here. https://reshade.me/downloads/ReShade_Setup_6.2.0.exe
+When it asks, point it to the Oblivion.exe in the Stock Game folder wherever you installed the mod list.
+Select Vulkan when given the prompt, and uncheck all effects.

 ### Frequently Asked Questions

 Please consult the  [FAQ](https://github.com/sasquatch678/A-Painted-World/blob/main/FAQ.md) page here to see if your question is already answered.